 We all want to ungate because it is better for our prospects but for internal reasons we don’t.

-Disclaimer: This post won’t cover everything but is an attempt to share recent successes and the reason behind our decisions.
+Disclaimer: This post won’t cover everything you need to know about demand generation and ungating content assets but is an attempt to share recent successes and the reason behind our decisions.

 The company wanted to scale and my role was to grow MQLs.
 We were doing typical content offer downloads to lead scored MQL.
 In my first week, I met with the sales team and they told me that all of our non-demo MQLs were garbage and wanted me to filter them out.
 Tough to do when the CEO wants to see the volume of MQLs increase.
 I wanted to begin building out a long-term education-focused demand creation strategy but needed to solidify the demand capture portion first.

 We needed to review what worked and what didn’t to figure out how to scale.
 We started by analyzing our revenue by ICP structured tier, industry, and activity.
 We wanted to know what deals were closing and if there was something we could reverse engineer to scale.

 We found the Grand Canyon between our purchase intent prospects and those that requested a content offer.
 Not surprising as most of us face this issue.
 Hundreds of content offer MQLs per month were turning into a handful of Opportunities.
 This led to a lot of time, energy, and effort being wasted by the sales team, not to mention the wasted ad spend.

 Nurture sequences weren’t working but we controlled the scoring and with that, the volume.
 Marketing hit their MQL target but nothing was progressing.

 With our lead gen efforts not generating quality for the sales team, we needed a way to generate conversations.
 We switched our focus from MQLs to conversations so we decided to begin the transformation of moving from lead scoring to hand-raisers only.